 Giving false information on your voter registration application is a felony punishable by not more than five years imprisonment or a fine of not more than $10,000, or both.

-Register to vote by completing a Voter Registration Application [PDF] and submitting it by mail or in-person to the Eden Prairie City Center, Hennepin County Service Centers or the Office of the Secretary of State.
+Register to vote online or by completing a Voter Registration Application [PDF] and submitting it by mail or in-person to the Eden Prairie City Center, Hennepin County Service Centers or the MN Office of the Secretary of State.

-Voter Registration Applications in Hmong, Spanish, Somali, Russian and Vietnamese are available from the Office of the Secretary of State.
+Voter Registration Applications in Braille, Hmong, Spanish, Somali, Russian, Vietnamese and other languages are available from the MN Office of the Secretary of State.

 Note to Students: If you are a student living at school, you can choose whether to register at home or at school but not both!
 You can vote by absentee ballot, but be sure you have the proper information and identification since rules differ from state to state.